Dr. Tierra M. Freeman (Interim chair)

-The Division of Behavioral and Social Sciences is home to four academic programs: Political Science, Psychology, and Social Sciences, which has specializations in History, Sociology, and Social Studies Education.
+The Division of Behavioral and Social Sciences is home to four undergraduate academic programs: Political Science, Psychology, and Social Sciences, which has specializations in History, Sociology, and Social Studies Education; and a NEW Graduate Program in Interdisciplinary Behavioral Sciences.
 Upon graduation, our students help shape the world as researchers, clinicians, and policy makers in a wide range of fields that include law and government, mental health and teaching.
 Few universities can be truly great without a strong behavioral and social sciences division, and our strength remains in our disciplines that form a solid foundation for graduate study and advancement through interdisciplinary cooperation and research across campus and the world.
 Teaching remains most important to our faculty where our small undergraduate class sizes enhance overall student learning, while all faculty are encouraged to represent the division on our march to take the university to the community and beyond through service.

 A Specialization in History provides the student with a global perspective on the social, political and intellectual development of civilizations, allowing an opportunity to reflect on the past, gain a historical perspective on the present, and acquire a knowledge and understanding of human behavior.
 A specialization in History includes courses that deal with Africa, Asia, Europe, North America, and South America.
 The History curriculum is designed to prepare our graduates to contribute to an expanding society; enhance critical thinking skills; develop an appreciation and understanding of historical research methodologies; become aware of the contributions of diverse cultures to our global society and be able to internalize and integrate this information into their total knowledge base; and prepare students for advanced professional studies as well as varied career opportunities.